 Understandably, a person encouraging others to go raw vegan, selling its health benefits, looks hypocritical to get caught by accident.
 Had Yovana not of been filmed with fish at a restaurant, would she have confessed to her dietary change or continued to appease her followers by pretending she’s raw vegan?
 Hundreds of thousands of views have amassed on YouTube videos criticising her.
 More brave vegan influencers have since announced their return to meat, fish and dairy.
 Vice reported on this trend – mentioning well-known names such as Minimalist Baker (now adding some recipes with animal product) and Bonny Rebecca.
 The latter received 1.5 million views on her “Why I’m no longer vegan” video.

-The reasons why follow a similar pattern – several side-effects on health and wellbeing.
+The reasons why follow a similar pattern – several side-effects on health and well-being.
 Equally, some of the vegan influencers quitting the diet, didn’t just go vegan.
-They followed stringent raw plans which sometimes advocated limited food.
+They followed stringent raw plans which sometimes advocate limited food.
 The Vice article spoke to nutritionist Marion Nestle who noted how many of the negative symptoms linked to veganism by the influencers, are actually related with “starvation”.
 I’ve spoken before about the complications of listening to online advice by non-experts.
-Vegan influencers are debatably still sharing toxic advice by linking negative symptoms to a diet that’s healthy when followed correctly.
+Vegan influencers are arguably still sharing toxic advice by linking negative symptoms to a diet that’s healthy when followed correctly.

 Why vegan influencers quitting diet is expected